 Design Your Succession Plan is an excellent 4-day, interactive curriculum recently developed by North Dakota State University (NDSU) Extension, and is now available for NY farmers, initiated by Cornell Cooperative Extension of Schoharie and Otsego Counties (CCE) and the Schoharie County Office of Agricultural Development.

 Participants are better able to open the lines of communications with family and farm partners to create a shared vision for the farm business, as well as to choose and work with professionals such as attorneys, accountants, lenders, insurance agents, and tax experts to build and implement a plan that reflects their shared vision.

-The workshop will be held on Thursday and Friday, April 5 & 6, 10 a.m. to 3 p.m, at the new Farm Credit East offices, 7397 State Highway 80, north of Cooperstown.
+The workshop will be held on Thursdays November 1, 8, 29, and December 6 from 1 p.m. to 4 p.m, at the Extension Center, 173 South Grand St, Cobleskill.
 The cost is $95 per farm, allowing two people per farm.
 Additional farm team members are $60 each, and are encouraged to attend.
-Lunch and all workshop materials are included.
+All workshop materials are included.

-Pre-registration is required by Monday, April 2.
-Space may be limited as this program is being offered to farms throughout the Mohawk Valley Economic Development District, including (but not limited to) Oneida, Herkimer, Otsego, Schoharie, Fulton, Montgomery, Chenango, and Delaware Counties.
-Late registrations will be considered on a first come, first served basis.
-Please call to confirm.
+Space is available on a first-come, first-served basis, and may be limited.
+This program is being offered to farms throughout the Mohawk Valley Economic Development District, including (but not limited to) Oneida, Herkimer, Otsego, Schoharie, Fulton and Montgomery Counties.

 With more than 80 percent of farm and ranch families (nationally) seeking to pass on the family farm on to the next generation, research shows only 30 percent of farms survive to the second generation, and only 12 percent survive to the third generation.
 A successful transition takes careful planning and the willingness to address what can be challenging, but not insurmountable issues.
 This program provides the tools and resources to begin a succession planning process.